PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 While this shell appeared to be a `CMD` shell the directory structure and files immediately did not look like a windows environment.
 Enumeration quickly confirmed this was not a bog standard windows host.

 ### Enumerating the Host
-Quickly it became clear that this was either a linux host, or at a minimum a mount to a linux volume.
+It was clear that this was either a linux host somehow running `CMD`, or at a minimum a mount to a linux volume.

 ```
 Z:\>dir